ratwolfzero/hopalong_python/README.md

 ### Program Variants

-This program is available in two versions:
+Two program variants are available:

 - Basic version: Calculation and display of the Hopalong Attractor and the pixel density via a color bar.
 - Extended version: Includes the features of the basic version except color bar, plus statistics and visualization of the pixel hit counts distribution.